Mickey Conlon

 Mickey Conlon is an American luxury real-estate broker, television personality and former Broadway producer.
-He is a broker at Douglas Elliman, the largest real estate brokerage in the New York Metropolitan area and the fourth largest real estate company in the United States.
 He is known for brokering luxury high end real estate to a celebrity clientele and is a star of the HGTV reality television series Selling New York.

 Early life and education

 Conlon grew up in Saint James, Long Island and graduated from Smithtown High School in 1994.
 As a freshman at Duke University, he obtained his real estate license at the age of 18.
 When he would come home to Long Island during school breaks, he sold houses at a boutique real estate firm that specialized in historic properties.
 Conlon also pursued musical theatre during his time in school, directing and starring in several productions with Hoof 'n' Horn, Duke University's musical theatre group.
 He worked for British producer Cameron Mackintosh while studying abroad in London and in New York.
 He graduated from Duke in 1998 and began to pursue a career as a producer on Broadway.